 For their first year in the New Writers Project, TAs assist a faculty member in a large lecture section, usually a sophomore-level survey of American, British or world literature, by leading weekly discussion sections, attending lectures, grading student papers, and holding conference hours with students to discuss their papers.
 Along with guidance from the professor, students gain valuable experience attending lectures, designing lessons, leading discussions, evaluating undergraduate writing, and meeting with students during their office hours.

 During the first semester of their second year, creative writing students who have been awarded teaching assistantships usually assist in E315F, an introductory creative writing course.
 Teaching Assistants lead a small group of undergraduates through review sessions, discussions about craft, and several workshops in fiction, poetry or nonfiction.
+Students who have been awarded assistant instructorships will teach their own courses in creative writing, typically introductory, craft-centered workshop courses.
 It is through teaching others, particularly in these workshops, that many of our graduate students gain a better understanding of their own writing.

 ELIGIBILITY AND QUALIFICATIONS